ADD NV Privacy Statement

 ADD sometimes processes public data.

-- This might include information subject to a reporting duty (like being appointed a company director).
+- It could be information that's subject to a reporting duty (such as public notice of your appointment as a company director).

 - Data you yourself place in the public domain such as information on your website, your blog or via your publicly accessible social media profile, or information about you that ADD obtains from third parties (e.g., members of your immediate family).

 - Or data that is in the public domain, say, because it is common knowledge in your area or because it has appeared in the press.
 Information from sources such as the companies register and Graydon also fall into this category.